turingschool/front-end-curriculum/projects/number-guesser-doubles-wk2.md

 - Novice: Application meets most of the expectations of phase one _and_ execution of UI is somewhat unpolished.
 - Advanced Beginner: Application meets all of the expectations of phase one _and_ execution of UI is somewhat unpolished but shows attention to detail.
-- Proficient: Application meets all of the expectations of phase two _and_ demonstrates good execution and control of the UI.
+- Proficient: Application meets some of the phase two extensions _and_ demonstrates good execution and control of the UI.
-- Exceptional: Application meets all of the expectations of phase two _and_ demonstrates exceptional execution and control of the UI.
+- Exceptional: Application meets all of the phase two extensions _and_ demonstrates exceptional execution, creativity, and control of the UI.

 <br>